 Discover the best things to do in Folegandros and what makes this little Greek island so special in this travel guide to Folegandros island in Greece.

-Folegandros is one of the smallest Cyclades islands in the Aegean Sea.
-It is located between Milos, one of the most upcoming destinations in Greece, and Sikinos, one of the least famous Cyclades islands.
+Folegandros is one of the smallest Cycladic islands in the Aegean Sea.
+It is located between Milos, one of the most upcoming destinations in Greece, and Sikinos, one of the least known Cyclades islands.

 Many people choose to go to Folegandros after visiting the more famous island of Santorini first.
 As a result, a lot of people prefer the much slower pace of Folegandros and think of it as a more authentic Greek island.

 This is because in comparison to islands like Santorini and Mykonos, Folegandros is relatively little developed, with just four main settlements:

 - Chora, the main town with the amazing Castle and the most tourist infrastructure

 - Karavostasis, the port town, where you can catch a ferry from / to other islands and Piraeus